hainguyendtx/Customer-Sales-Analysis---eCommerce/README.md

 •  Sales Team: Play a pivotal role in driving revenue and maintaining customer relationships, and the executive leadership, who oversee strategic decision-making and set the overall direction of the organization.

 # Ask
-Business task: Implement a comprehensive sales and marketing strategy to increase revenue and drive sales growth, and to unlock sales insights that are not visible before for sales team for decision support.
+Business task: Implement a comprehensive sales and marketing strategy to increase revenue and drive sales growth, and to unlock sales insights that are not visible before for sales team for decision support via a sales dashboard.

 Analysis question: The three question below will guide the future marketing program.